 A total of 12,190 White households were considered cost overburdened by between 30% and 50%, which is 90% of the total cases of households that were considered cost overburdened by between 30% and 50%.
 This number is above the 88.7% of the total number of households that the White category comprises.
 A total of 343 Black/African American households were considered cost overburdened by between 30% and 50%, which is 2.5% of the total number of households that were considered cost overburdened by between 30% and 50%.
 This number is slightly above the 1.9% of the total number of households that the Black/African American category comprises.
-A total of 212 Asian households were considered cost overburdened by between 30% and 50%, which is 1.5% of the total cases of households that were considered cost overburdened by between 30% and 50%.
-This number is below the 3.4% of the total number of households that the Asian category comprises.
-A total of 753 Hispanic households were considered cost overburdened by between 30% and 50%, which is 5.5% of the total cases of households that were considered cost overburdened by between 30% and 50%.
+A total of 212 Asian households were considered cost overburdened by between 30% and 50%, which is 1.5% of the total cases of households that were considered cost overburdened by between 30% and 50%, which is 1.5% of the total cases of households that were considered cost overburdened by between 30% and 50%, which is 5.5% of the total cases of households that the Asian category comprises.
+A total of 753 Hispanic households were considered cost overburdened by between 30% and 50%, which is 5.5% of the total cases of households that were considered cost overburdened by between 30% and 50%, which is 5.5% of the total cases of households that were considered cost overburdened by between 30% and 50%, which is 5.5% of the total cases of households that were considered cost overburdened by between 30% and 50%, which is 5.5% of the total cases of households that were considered cost overburdened by between 30% and 50%.
 This number is slightly above the 4.8% of the total number of households that the Hispanic category comprises.